Code-the-Dream-School/python-essentials-v1/lessons/11AdvancedDataVisualizationTechniques.md

 2. Interactive Visualizations: Using Plotly for interactive plotting.
 3. Dashboards: Creating dynamic dashboards with Plotly and Dash.
 4. Advanced Customization: Advanced interactivity, subplots, and real-time updates.
+5. Optional lesson on Streamlit
-5. Dash and Streamlit compared.
+6. Dash and Streamlit compared.

 Note:
 For your final project, you will create a dashboard using one of these tools.
 Which one you use is up to you.
 Check out the optional Streamlit information and assignment if you are interested in Streamlit.